 Mushrooms

-Mushrooms are a great survival food, but you’ve really got to be cautious about eating them.
-There are many edible mushrooms that resemble poisonous ones.
+Mushrooms are a great survival food, but you’ve got to be cautious about eating them.
+Many edible mushrooms resemble poisonous ones.

 Even if you don’t get killed by eating the wrong type of mushroom, you could end up with diarrhea – and that might kill you out of dehydration!
 In other words, don’t take any chances.

-Eat foods lower on the survival pyramid and work your way up to mushrooms.
-Preferably you start foraging wild mushrooms with an experienced guide.
+Eat foods lower on the survival pyramid and move to mushrooms.
+Preferably, you start foraging wild mushrooms with an experienced guide.
 NEVER use social media or online sites (except very reputable ones) to identify mushrooms.

 Examples: